simrenbasra/simys-blog/index.md

 A classification project where I explore the Enron dataset and experiment with clustering and classification models to group emails based on their content.
 This project will also include a web app where users can enter a dummy email to test the model in real-time.

-_**Phase 1: Data Preprocessing & Initial Insights**_

-Clean and preprocess the Enron email dataset, removing noise such as email headers, stopwords, and irrelevant text.
-Extract meaningful features using TF-IDF and Word2Vec to gain preliminary insights into the content, identifying important tokens and potential groupings.

-_**Phase 2: Clustering**_

-Apply clustering techniques: K-Means, DBSCAN, Agglomerative Clustering, and Gaussian Mixture Models to group similar emails together.
-Analyse the clusters and compare performance between the different methods.

-_**Phase 3: Classification Modelling**_

-Use the clusters or other labeling methods (if clustering produces poor results) to train different classification models.
-Evaluate model performance using metrics like accuracy, precision, and recall.
-Use the best performing model in a web app where users can enter dummy emails to test the model's ability to classify emails.

 <br>

 -----